git-sou/FEN_descriptor_chess/README.md

 </p>

 ## Data
-The dataset comes from Kaggle.
-It is composed of 100000 images of a randomly generated chess positions of 5-15 pieces (2 kings and 3-13 pawns/pieces).
+The dataset comes from Kaggle (https://www.kaggle.com/koryakinp/chess-positions).
+It is composed of 100k images of a randomly generated chess positions of 5-15 pieces (2 kings and 3-13 pawns/pieces).
 Of course, i didn't use all this amount of images.
 Images (400x400 pixels) were generated using 28 styles of chess boards and 32 styles of chess pieces totaling 896 board/piece style combinations.
 Pieces were generated with the following probability distribution:
 - 30% for Pawn
 - 20% for Bishop
 - 20% for Knight